GedMullen/classes/java_oo.md

 4. In the same way that the tutorial example creates a Dog instance with an Animal reference, create a Nurse instance with a CareWorker reference and call the getBedsideManner() method.
 5. Add a set and get method to Nurse for a headNurse field.
 Write code to test your new methods.
 6. Create a nurse instance with a CareWorker reference and try to call the getHeadNurse() method.
 What happens?
+7. Create three separate Nurse instances with CareWorker references and call all public methods on the Nurse instance.

 # Week 9